 Perhaps we should back up, though.
 What, exactly, is milk kefir?
 Yogurt has long been in markets and on tables here in the West.
 Milk kefir, though, has just started to become more widely known in the world of cultured dairy products.
 This slightly thickened milk has been likened to a pourable yogurt.
 It can be traced to the Caucasus Mountains many, many years ago.

-While the origins of kefir and its culture are shrouded in mystery, there are a few things we do know: The “grains” used to culture milk kefir are a gelatinous mass of polysaccharides teeming with the bacteria and yeasts specific to the milk kefir culture.
+While the origins of kefir and its culture are shrouded in mystery, there are a few things we do know: The “grains” used to culture this drink are a gelatinous mass of polysaccharides teeming with the bacteria and yeasts specific to the milk kefir culture.
 This culture is a mesophilic culture; it can be cultured at room temperature.

-And milk kefir, once fully cultured is full of goodness with probiotics, enzymes, B vitamins, and minerals.
+Once fully cultured, this thick drink is full of goodness with probiotics, enzymes, B vitamins, and minerals.
 It also contains a substance called kefiran, shown to have anti-cancerous benefits.

 Milk kefir differs from yogurt in that it has a much larger variety of bacteria and a host of beneficial yeasts.
 Some even say it can truly colonize the gut with beneficial bacteria.
 Yogurt acts more temporarily in the digestive tract.

-- 1 teaspoon – 1 Tablespoon milk kefir grains
+- 1 tsp - 1 T milk kefir grains

 - 1 quart goat or cow milk, raw or pasteurized (not ultra pasteurized)